python/devguide/documentation/style-guide.rst

 Don't use Latin abbreviations like "e.g." or "i.e." where English words will do, such as "for example" or "that is."

+In general, the first time an acronym or abbreviation is used on a page, spell it out.
+Prefer to write out the full term and follow it with the acronym in parentheses.
+For example, write "Basic Multilingual Plane (BMP)".
+Commonly understood acronyms, such as "HTML" and "UTF-8", should not be expanded.

 Charged terminology to avoid
 ============================